mozilla/code-review/docs/trigger.md

 [NSS](https://phabricator.services.mozilla.com/source/nss/) is already integrated in the code-review bot workflow, using its own decision task (no taskgraph here).

 To add a new analyzer, you'll need to add a task in `automation/taskcluster/graph/src/extend.js`, with the tag `code-review`.
 You can lookup the `coverity` for a sample implementation.

-## Step for other repositories

-Please reach out to our team, look in [README](../README.md) for contact information.